Tarasova-AI/Assistant-Doux-UX/01_Problem statement.md

-# The Problem: Pediatric Emergency Overload
+# The problem: pediatric emergency overload
 *A context of system pressure, user confusion, and communication breakdown*

 ---